9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 Not every SSD on this list needs to compete on peak transfer speeds.
 The Crucial X6 exists for PS5 owners who want additional external storage without overthinking the spec sheet.
 At 800 MB/s read speed, it’s roughly 4x faster than a traditional spinning hard drive — plenty for storing PS4 games, gameplay clips, screenshots, and PS5 backups that don’t need instant access.

-At $110 for 1TB, the X6 is the most affordable option on the external list.
+The X6 is the most affordable option on the external list, and as an older model it’s usually the first to get clearance discounts during the NAND shortage.
 Crucial uses Micron-backed NAND internally, which gives it a reliability edge over generic no-name alternatives in the same price range.
 The compact design fits in a jeans pocket and the USB-C cable is included.
 Setup is genuinely plug-and-play — no software, no drivers, no configuration.

 The honest limitation: 800 MB/s is noticeably slower than the 1,050 MB/s T7 Shield or the 2,000 MB/s P40 when moving very large files.
 If frequently transferring 80-100 GB PS5 backups, those extra minutes add up.
 But for a casual gamer who plays a handful of titles and just needs breathing room, the X6 delivers everything that matters at the lowest price on the list.